When you build your browser automation projects via the WebDriver protocol you need to take into consideration the following:

-- The Webdriver protocol always creates a new browser session.
+- A browser automation created with the WebDriver protocol always creates a new browser session.
 This means that saved cookies or saved browser data are not taken into consideration when you build your automation project.

 - Headless automation does not rely on visual elements.
-As such, the Webdriver protocol doesn't actually open a visible browser window when it is used in Headless mode.
+As such, the WebDriver protocol doesn't actually open a visible browser window when it is used in Headless mode.
 Because of this, Headless automation cannot function with some activities which use hardware events (such as Click or Type Into) in their default state.
-They must be configured to use the SimulateClick, SimulateType, or SimulateHover properties.
+They must be configured to use the SimulateClick, SimulateType, or SimulateHover properties, or the Send Window Messages property.

 - Activities which interact with images (such as Click Image or Find Image) are not supported because they rely on the browser window itself.